bond005/pisets/README.md

 `-f` sets the maximum duration of the sound frame (in seconds).
 The fact is that the **Pisets** is designed so that a very long audio signal is divided into smaller sound frames, then these frames are recognized independently, and the recognition results are glued together into a single transcription.
 The need for such a procedure is due to the architecture of the acoustic neural network.
 And this argument determines the maximum duration of such frame, as defined above.
 The default value is 50 seconds, and I don't recommend changing it.

+If your computer has CUDA-compatible GPU, and your PyTorch has been correctly installed for this GPU, then the **Pisets** will transcribe your speech very quickly.
+So, the real-time factor (xRT), defined as the ratio between the time it takes to process the input and the duration of the input, is approximately 0.15 - 0.25 (it depends on the concrete GPU type).
+But if you use CPU only, then the **Pisets** will calculate your speech transcription significantly slower (xRT is approximately 1.0 - 1.5).

 ### Docker and REST-API

 Installation of the **Pisets** can be difficult, especially for Windows users (in Linux it is trivial).
 Accordingly, in order to simplify the installation process and hide all the difficulties from the user, I suggest using a docker container that is deployed and runs on any operating system.
 In this case, audio transmission for recognition and receiving transcription results is carried out by means of the REST API.